2001092236/Cpp-and-OOP-Projects/README.md

 # My-projects
-Implemented the BigInteger class with the operation of fast multiplication of numbers using FFT.\n Implemented the class of high-precision Rational numbers.
+Implemented the BigInteger class with the operation of fast multiplication of numbers using FFT.
+Implemented the class of high-precision Rational numbers.